MrFrolin/Onboarding/README.md

 # Onboarding
-Application to help the companies make thir onboarding of new employees more effective.
+Application to help the companies make their onboarding of new employees more effective.
 <br/>
 Management system where team-manager, IT and HR can setup tasks on the new employees page to handle.
 <br/>